TarekRaafat/eleva-router/docs/index.md

   Ensure your routes are correctly defined and that the URL exactly matches one of your route paths or patterns.
 Check the console for warnings about unmatched routes.
 If not, the `defaultRoute` (if provided) will be used.

 - **Component Not Mounted:**
-  Verify that the container DOM element provided in the options exists and is valid.
+  Verify that the layout DOM element provided in the options exists and is valid.
 Ensure the component is properly defined.

 - **Routing Mode Issues:**
   Double-check that the mode specified in the options is one of `"hash"`, `"query"`, or `"history"`.
 Check browser console for validation errors.